Stanford Human-Computer Interaction Seminar

 CS547 Students

-All enrolled students must submit the weekly attendance form on Canvas (Attendance forms can be found under the assignments tab).
+All enrolled students must submit the weekly attendance form on Canvas (Attendance forms can be found under the Quizzes tab).
 Students have one week to complete each attendance form.
 Because we have had issues with accurate attendance reports in the past, we will be distributing unique attendance codes on pieces of paper to all students who attend live and in-person.
 Students must collect an attendance code from the CA and submit it with their attendance report to get credit for in-person attendance.

 We require live attendance because this helps establish a warm and welcoming atmosphere for our invited speakers.
 If you enroll late, any lectures you missed will count against the two that you get to watch non-live.
 Course conflicts do not excuse absence—enrolling in the class is a commitment to attend it.
 Likewise, job interviews and other schedule conflicts under the student's control are not excused absences: we provide the two non-live seminars for these purposes.
 Travel for athletic competitions is an excused absence, since it is not under the student's control.
 For serious illness, death in the family, or other issues out of the student's control, contact the course staff.